 For general health purposes, the Health Promotion Board (HPB) recommends at least 150 minutes of moderate intensity exercise per week.

 But sometimes, at least 300 minutes of exercise per week might be required before you can see beneficial changes in weight and cholesterol levels.
 The longer a person spends exercising and the higher the intensity, the greater the potential effect on cholesterol levels.

 In addition, cardiologists from Johns Hopkins University found that the people who got the most cholesterol-reducing benefits from exercise were those with the worst diet and exercise habits to begin with.

 If you haven’t been exercising in a while, start out slow.
 Then, increase the pace and intensity gradually to reap the maximum benefits.
 But before you begin any exercise programme, do see your general physician for a complete health check-up.

 Consider trying a combination of these forms of exercises to improve your cholesterol status:

-- Flexibility exercises: These are an integral part of all good exercise programmes and should be done after each workout.
+Flexibility exercises: These are an integral part of all good exercise programmes and should be done before after each workout.

 The key to controlling your cholesterol is to maintain the intensity of the exercise.